dbashford/mimosa/README.md

 ## Quick Start

-The easiest way to get started with Mimosa is to use Mimosa to create a new application skeleton.
+The easiest way to get started with Mimosa is to use it to create a new application skeleton.
 By default, Mimosa will create a basic Express app configured to match your desired meta-langauges.

 First navigate to a directory within which you want to place your application.
 Create the default app: